sean-johnston/msbasic/README.md

 Send a command to the LCD display.
 EX: LCMD 1 will clear the screen.

+### Accessing Wozmon

+To go to Wozmon, execute the command SYS 65024.
+When in Wozmon, use 'X' to exit back to BASIC.

 # Microsoft BASIC for the Ben Eater 6502 project

 This code was forked from [mist64/msbasic](https://github.com/mist64/msbasic) and I've added the code from my YouTube videos describing how to port MSBASIC to my 6502 project.
 The latest commit will match the code from the latest video.